A Legacy of Helping to Address Viral Pandemics

 Gilead is committed to playing a role in addressing all of these issues – but first and foremost, we believe we can help the world understand how to attack this virus through our incredible depth of antiviral knowledge.
 I know I speak for everyone at Gilead as well as our partners when I say it’s been an amazing privilege to be part of this massive, global effort to help advance the development of potential treatment options for COVID-19.
 History is repeating itself before our eyes, and while our past success is no guarantee, it’s nonetheless evidence that we are well-positioned and dedicated to playing a role in ending this pandemic.

-John Sayre is the Senior Vice President of Development Operations at Gilead.
+John Sayre retired from Gilead in 2020.
+He was Senior Vice President of Development Operations.